molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 ### Dyes

-Eucalyptus leaves dipped in vinegar and then tightly bound to fabric makes a deep red pattern.[6]
+- <b>Eucalyptus leaves</b> dipped in vinegar and then tightly bound to fabric makes a deep red pattern.[6]
 Different leaves give many different colors, in many different situations.
 Leaves dried on the ground are different from fresh, for example, as are all different species.[7]
 I believe the ones I have near me in the hills of Berkeley are "Blue Gum Eucalyptus" (Eucalyptus globulus) [8]
-Avocado skin and seed make pink.
+- <b>Avocado skin and seed</b> make pink.
 Skins will tend to give colors that are redder whilst pits give oranges and apricots.[14]
 Five or six large avocados for 100 grams of wool will give a lovely light-to-medium pink shade.
 You will need many more for deeper colors.
-Onion skins make a deper pink or orange.
+- <b>Onion skins</b> make a deper pink or orange.
-Black tea makes a brown probably
+- <b>Tea</b> makes a brown probably
-Turmeric makes brilliant yellow but will likely fade.
+- <b>Turmeric</b> makes brilliant yellow but will likely fade (it's "fugitive").
-Coffee can make brown.
+- <b>Coffee</b> can make brown.
-Cochineal - fuschia (unless w/ cream of tartar in mordant, which will make it "true red").
+- <b>Cochineal</b> - fuschia (unless w/ cream of tartar in mordant, which will make it "true red").
 Iron at 2-4% WOF pushes it towards purple.
 You will need only 3-8% WOF for a medium depth of shade.
 The cochineal rich red can be shifted to orange with the addition of an acid (vinegar) and to a deep fuschia with the addition of an alkaline (soda ash).
 See PDF for prep instructions.
 [16]
+- <b>Black beans</b> makes a beautiful blue w/ copper-mordanted protein fiber.
+[9]

 ### Plan
 #### Pink and red